 e2eQosPolicies attribute may be set.
 If set, it is configured with 1 or more tuples.
 Each tuple has the following elements:

-status element shall be set with a value of FAILED, DISABLED or USAGE_EXHAUSTED
+status element shall be set with a value of FAILED, DISABLED or USAGE_EXHAUSTED.

-action element shall be set with a value of RE-ENABLE or DISABLE
+action element shall be set with a value of RE-ENABLE or DISABLE.

-Step 2: The IN-CSE validates the E2E QoS session endpoint entities.
+Step 2: The IN-CSE validates the E2E QoS session endpoint entities

 The IN-CSE receives and validates the <e2eQosSession> CREATE/UPDATE request.
 The IN-CSE validates the sessionEndpoints attribute.
 The IN-CSE performs this check by first confirming that each AE-ID and/or CSE-ID configured within the sessionEndpoints attribute matches an AE-ID and CSE-ID of one of its Registree AEs or CSEs.